wout/rosetta/README.md

 # Rosetta

-A fast internationalization (i18n) library for Crystal with compile-time key lookup.
+A blazing fast internationalization (i18n) library for Crystal with compile-time key lookup.
 You'll never have a `missing translation` in your app, ever again.

 ![GitHub](https://img.shields.io/github/license/wout/rosetta)